MG-RAST/kmerspectrumanalyzer/README.md

 *   repeatresolutionpaper  -- contains data supporting the paper
 *   test -- example invokations and testing scripts

+## Input/output

+This package contains a wrapper script (`kmer-tool2`) to count long (k=21 default) kmers in fasta or fastq files using `jellyfish`.
+The resulting summaries, known as "kmer spectra" or "kmer histograms" are compact tables of number that summarize the redundancy of the sequence data.
+The following scripts process the kmer histograms:

+* `plotkmerspectrum.py` produces graphs of one or more kmer spectra with a variety of transformations to facilitate interpretation
+* `kmerspectrumanalyzer.py` implements maximum-likelihood fitting to
+a mixed-poisson model; if you have a single, well-behaved genome with more than 30x coverage, this will estimate genome size and kmer abundance.

 ## Paper
 A paper describing kmerspectrumanalyzer was published August 2013 in *BMC Genomics.
 2013 14(1):537*